SAJIDMIM/fidenz-weather-app/backend/README.md

 2.Install angular libraries using  npm install -g @angular/cli 3.Then created frontend folder and Started the angular server using ng serve --open.

+*****How Authentication created in Auth****
+1.Create an account first.
+2.Go to dashboard and create a new application with auth and stacks details.
+3.Once it is created.Enabled the MFA in Security for secure authentication.
+4.Disable Sign Up enabled using User Management  before this add databse connection with email and password given.
+5.Test the login functionality on Auth and connected with laravel backend to frotend in order to get worked.
+6.Copied Domain and Cliient ID address into my code and do authentication.

 *****Authentication****
 1.Before login into site first should verify themselves into an app that using MFA called Guardian.
 2.Then you can enter the Login Credentials and click continue.
 3.User will promptly asked the verification code to access to the weather data.
 4.If login success -> Shows data if not -> not authentication is failed.

+*****How I got api key ****
+1.Create an account.
+2.Create an api key and give a name for an app.
+3.Once it is done it has been created.

-*****Weather Data ****
+*****Weather Data **** From *** OpenWeatherMapApi***
 1.It will shows the data with CityCode with current status and temperation.
 2.You can logout whenever needed and again proceed with same steps that asked in authentication.

 *****GitHub Creation****
-1.Git Status to view status.
+1.Git Status to view status using git status.
-2.Create a repo in GitHub
+2.Create a repo in GitHub manually.
-3.Add the frontend + backend files to same folder or repo.
+3.Add the frontend + backend files to same folder or repo using git add.
-4.Had a several committed messages stating each task done.
+4.Had a several committed messages stating each task done using git commit -m "message".
-5.Then finally push it to GitHub.
+5.Then finally push it to GitHub using git push -u origin main.
 6.I followed these steps once my per task done.